 Guava Island disrupts that connection by commercializing “This Is America.”

 Not to say that commercials can’t be art: in the movie, Deni sings a radio commercial for Red Cargo that’s just as pretty as his own music, demonstrating the difficulty in discerning art from advertising.
-Depending on how cynical you want to get, it is possible to view all art as self-promotional on the artist’s behalf.
+Depending on how cynical you want to be, it is possible to view all art as self-promotional on the artist’s behalf.
 (Although, I don’t subscribe to this philosophy, given the selfless, monk-like discipline adopted by even the most egomaniacal artists to create artistic masterpieces.)
 Yet, it doesn’t require an exceptionally cynical worldview to question the purpose of this scene in a movie about the moral importance of music festivals that’s premiering at an expensive music festival.

 With a vibrant, fictional island as the setting, Guava Island has the magical realist potential of Gabriel García Márquez’ fictional Macondo of One Hundred Years of Solitude.
 And I’d be genuinely interested in a full-blown saga on the Macondo scale to flesh out these characters’ lives and histories.